Getting Started

 SPAD512S FLIM imaging

-The fourth tab provides the FLIM imaging capabilities of the system.
+The fourth tab provides (experimental) FLIM imaging capabilities of the system.
 This mode uses a sequence of gated images to calculate the lifetimes and generate a lifetime image.
 For ease of use, the number of parameters in the control panel on the left is simplified and most underlying gate parameters are calculated based on the expected lifetime.
 The control panel is split in between the measurement mode and the analysis mode, which becomes available after finishing a lifetime measurement.
 In measure mode, the following options are available:

 • Mono/bi-exponential mode [only before calibration]